Visual Arts Exhibition Policy

 Bethany, CT 06524

 or schedule an appointment with an ALC member to show several pieces of art representative of the proposed exhibit.
-Members of the Arts in the Library Committee (ALC) will jury the art submissions.
+Members of the ALC will jury the art submissions.

 Hanging and dismantling of the exhibit is the responsibility of the artist.
-Art in the Library Committee (ALC) members will be present to offer guidance and assistance during the hanging process.
+ALC members will be present to offer guidance and assistance during the hanging process.
 Installation and removal times will be scheduled at the convenience of the Library Director and the ALC.
-At least one ALC member will be present to assist during the removal.

-Contact information, business cards and other information about the artist or the artwork must be hung using the Walker Display system in pouches provided and some left at the adult circulation desk.
-No items may be left on tables or window sills or elsewhere in the meeting room.
+Contact information, business cards and other information about the artist or the artwork may be hung using the Walker Display system in pouches provided or placed at the adult circulation desk.
+No items may be left on tables, windowsills, or other locations in the meeting room.

-The Artist(s) and ALC representative will sign a contract prior to the installation of artwork.
-Upon installation, a complete list of works displayed including a monetary value (even if not for sale) will be submitted and signed by the artist and ALC representative.
+The Artist(s) and an ALC representative will sign a contract prior to the installation of artwork.
+Upon installation, a complete list of works displayed, including a monetary value (even if not for sale), will be submitted and signed by the artist and ALC representative.

 The artist(s) must remove all artwork at the end of the exhibit time as agreed in the contract.
 The library has no storage space for artwork and is not responsible for artwork not picked up on time.
 A fee of $10 per day will be charged for any artwork not picked up.
 At least one ALC member will be present to assist during removal.

 Artwork may be available for sale at the artist’s discretion.
 Sales and contact information should accompany the exhibit.
 Library staff does not handle sales.